B2B SaaS VC Funding Exceeded $75B. Most Founders Are Still Guessing Their GTM.

 $75 Billion in Search of a GTM Plan

-B2B SaaS venture capital funding exceeded $75 billion in 2025.
+Software remained the single largest category of U.S. venture investment across every quarter of the NVCA-PitchBook Venture Monitor in 2025, with tens of billions in capital deployed into B2B SaaS alone (NVCA & PitchBook, 2025; PitchBook, 2025).
 That capital funded engineering teams, product roadmaps, hiring plans, and office leases.
 It funded cloud infrastructure, compliance certifications, and patent filings.

 What it rarely funded — with any rigor — was go-to-market strategy.

 This isn't a capital allocation problem.
 It's a methodology problem.
 Founders know they need a GTM strategy.
 Investors require one in every board deck.
+And they're deploying into a SaaS market now approaching roughly $300 billion in end-user spending for 2025, up from $247.2 billion in 2024 (Gartner, 2024).
 But the gap between "we have a GTM slide" and "we have an evidence-backed GTM strategy" is enormous — and it's where most growth-stage companies stall.

 The Four GTM Guesses